|

 and distributing complete and accurate kernels on a timely basis.

-Kernel updates should be made promptly if/as improved data sources
+Kernel updates should be made promptly when new or improved data

 become available.
 Flight project team members obtain those